 Finally, Reach’s definition of consensus network does not require any particular technology or features of this.
 In particular, it does not only refer to so-called "layer-1" protocols, nor does it exclude centralized systems with trusted parties controlling the network.

-Contracts are accounts with three extra capacities: they persistently store values (called the consensus state), they may receive publications, and when they receive publications, they systematically process them and may modify their consensus state, make publications, and may transfer network tokens in response to the reception.
+Contracts are accounts with three extra capacities: they persistently store values (called the consensus state), they may receive publications, and when they receive publications, they systematically process them and may modify their consensus state, make publications, and may transfer network tokens and non-network tokens in response to the reception.
 In addition to values, consensus state may contain a fixed number of mappings between an address and a value.
 These mappings are referred to as "linear state" because their size is linear in the number of participants in the contract.
 Furthermore, a contract may provide views of its consensus state, which are hierarchically organized labeled functions and values, such as NFT.owner or Game.scoreOfPlayer.
 The creation of a contract is called deployment.

 A participant class is a category of participant that may occur many times in a single application.
 Members of a participant class are referred to as participant instances when their status as a member of a class are important, but just "participants" otherwise.
 Participant instances are independent participants like any other; for example, with their own local state, frontend, and so on.
 The main distinction is that when a member of a participant class joins an application, it is not fixed like other participants, because a participant instance does not exclusively represent the participant class.